Fullarton, South Australia: History

+Governance and demographics

+The local council for Fullarton is the City of Unley.
+It lies within the state government electoral district of Unley, and is covered by two federal divisions: Adelaide and Sturt.

+The population of the suburb was recorded as 4,500 in the 2021 Australian Census, 54.1% of whom were female.
+44.6% were tertiary educated, and 67.8% were born in Australia.

+Architecture and facilities

 Fullarton has a mix of housing styles with leafy, tree-lined streets dotted with character homes – from Victorian Villas through Edwardian, Art Deco and Californian bungalows – alongside many modern rebuilds and subdivisions.
 Detached houses make up about 45 per cent of the housing stock with 45 per cent being semi-detached and units.
 Fullarton also houses a number of aged care facilities including the former Julia Farr Centre.
-This 2.8 hectare site is marked for redevelopment as Highgate Park.
+This 2.8 ha site has been redeveloped.

 Parks

-Fullarton Park hosts monthly Fullarton Markets for plants, produce, food and bric-a-brac and houses the Fullarton Community Centre.
-Katherine St Reserve playground offers varied play areas, including a sandpit.
-Fern Avenue Reserve has playground facilities while next door is the Fern Avenue Community Garden.
+Fullarton Park hosts the monthly Fullarton Market for plants, produce, food, and bric-a-brac, and also houses the Fullarton Community Centre.

+Katherine Street Reserve playground offers varied play areas, including a sandpit.

+Fern Avenue Reserve has playground facilities, while next door is the Fern Avenue Community Garden.

 Schools

 Fullarton sits within the Unley Primary School and Glen Osmond Primary School and Glenunga International High School zones.